jonaswirth/MongoHelper/README.md

 # MongoHelper
-C# .NET Core library that helps accessing and performing CRUD operations on a MongoDB database using the official driver
+C# .NET Core library that helps accessing and performing CRUD operations on a MongoDB database using the official MongoDB driver.

 # Install
 Get it from nuget.org (https://www.nuget.org/packages/MongoHelper/1.0.0) or install it using the package manager console: